 Dr. Phillip Lloyd (Rod Steiger) has been performing experiments using freshly dead bodies, courtesy of his murderous underlings.
 Amanda Hollins (Kim Hunter) is a brilliant researcher who once worked alongside Lloyd, but now works in seclusion.
 After a heart attack, she tells her son John (David Allen Brooks) to go to their home and destroy all of her journals relating to a project called “Anthony,” whom she refers to as John’s brother before dying.
 In the aftermath, John asks his girlfriend Sharon (Talia Balsam) and his friends Hart (Timothy Gibbs), Cindy (Julia Montgomery), Brad (Peter Frechette), and Nell (Bunki Z) to meet him at his childhood home and help him carry out his mother’s wishes.
 A stranger named Melissa (Amanda Pays), a great admirer of Amanda’s work, joins them, though Sharon wonders if she has another agenda.
 What none of them know is that there’s something else in the house loose under the floor boards, and it isn’t happy with their presence.

-The Kindred was shot by co-director, co-writer, and director of photography Stephen Carpenter on 35 mm film using Panavision Panaflex cameras and lenses, then framed at the 1.85:1 aspect ratio.
-Synapse Films brings The Kindred to Blu-ray for the first time with a 4K restoration of the uncut 35 mm interpositive, which has been framed at 1.78:1.
-The Kindred is one of those unfortunate films that had no home video releases after VHS and Laserdisc.
-Synapse announced the film back in the mid-2000s, but because of complicated rights and restoration issues (not to mention the COVID-19 pandemic), it took them fifteen years to get to this point.
-For fans of the film, their patience will be rewarded.
+The Kindred was shot by co-director, co-writer, and director of photography Stephen Carpenter on 35 mm film using Panavision Panaflex cameras and spherical lenses, finished photochemically, and framed at the 1.85:1 aspect ratio.
+Synapse Films brings The Kindred to Blu-ray for a second time with the same great 4K restoration of the uncut 35 mm interpositive, which has been framed at 1.78:1.
+The Kindred is one of those unfortunate films that had no home video releases after VHS and LaserDisc.
+Synapse had announced that they were working on the film back in the mid-2000s, but because of complicated rights and restoration issues (not to mention the COVID-19 pandemic), it took them fifteen years to finish it.
+For fans of the film, their patience has been rewarded.
 This is a gorgeous presentation.
 It has a heavy but tight grain structure, allowing for high levels of solid detail.
-Textures, clothing, objects, and even background activity are clearer than ever before.
+Textures, clothing, objects, and even background activity are all clearer than ever before.
 The color palette offers a nice range of hues, especially for the creature effects which retain a goopy, organic quality.
 Best of all, they hold up beautifully in high definition.
 Flesh tones are also ideal.
 Black levels are deep and shadow detail is healthy, though a scan of the original camera negative would likely have deepened them even more.
 As is, they’re still outstanding.
-The image is also stable and clean with no obvious damage leftover.
+The image is also stable and clean with no obvious leftover damage.
 Stills don’t really do it justice, it looks terrific in motion.

 - Audio Commentary with Jeffrey Obrow, Stephen Carpenter, and Steve Barton